 - Litigation, which includes Appellate, Commercial, ERISA, Labor & Employment; Government Contracts, Insurance, International Arbitration, Mass Toxic and Environmental Torts, Securities Litigation & Enforcement, and White-Collar Crime groups.

 - Regulatory and Industry Affairs, which includes Antitrust and Competition, Energy (which includes electric power and pipeline), Environment & Life Sciences, Government Affairs & Public Policy, Telecom, Internet & Media, and Transportation groups.

-- International, which includes International Regulation & Compliance and International Trade groups; and
+- International, which includes International Regulation and Compliance and International Trade groups; and

 - Intellectual Property

 Does Steptoe have any special programs for foreign attorneys?

 Yes, the Foreign Legal Consultant Program is designed for foreign lawyers who wish to experience US legal practice before returning to their countries of origin.
 It is not designed for lawyers seeking a permanent position in the United States.
 Accordingly, foreign legal consultants are not expected to take a US bar examination, and the period of the associateship will be limited to nine to 12 months; extending this period is not ordinarily be granted.

 In many cases, the foreign lawyer may be able to mitigate tax burdens significantly as a result of agreements entered into between the United States and other nations.

 What does the Paralegal Program consist of?